Magnetic Resonance Imaging (MRI)

 An MRI exam involves close surroundings.
 If you feel uncomfortable in these situations, you should ask your physician to prescribe something to help you before arriving.
-If sedation medication has been prescribed, please follow your physician's and/or medical provider's recommendations to and from the facility.
+If he or she prescribes sedation medication for you, please follow your physician's and/or medical provider's recommendations and instructions carefully.

-You can expect the MRI procedure to be approximately 30 - 60 minutes.
+How long does the MRI exam take?
+Approximately 30 to 60 minutes.
 During the exam, you will hear a loud knocking sound like a drum beat.
 The technologist will speak to you intermittently during the procedure.
 It is imperative to remain still at this time.

-- Have any cerebral aneurysm clips or vascular clips
+- Any cerebral aneurysm clips or vascular clips

-- Have ever done any grinding or welding of steel or sheet metal work, even as a hobby
+- Ever done any grinding or welding of steel or sheet metal work, even as a hobby

-- Have ever been exposed to shrapnel or had metal in your eyes or face
+- Ever been exposed to shrapnel or had metal in your eyes or face